wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/installation-assistant.rst

 The final stage of the process for installing the Wazuh indexer single-node or multi-node cluster consists in running the security admin script.

 #.
-Run the Wazuh installation assistant with option ``--start-cluster`` on `any` Wazuh indexer node to load the new certificates information and start the single-node or multi-node cluster.
+Run the Wazuh installation assistant with option ``--start-cluster`` on `any` Wazuh indexer node to load the new certificates information and start the cluster.

    .. code-block:: console